gbv/beaconspec/beacon.md

 ### MESSAGE

-The `MESSAGE` meta field is used as template for link annotations.
-The default value is `{annotation}`.
+The `MESSAGE` meta field is used to specify a default value for link annotations.

 ### RELATION